 This course concentrates on the study of a literary theory, school, theoretical issue or critic under debate.
 Topics can include the process of canon formation, new historicism, the opposition between new criticism and deconstruction, postmodernism, and feminist literary theory.
-Prereq.: ENG 060, ENG 061, and three courses at the 100-174 level.
+Prereq.: ENG 038, or 039, or one course between ENG 100 and ENG 174.
 Must be a junior or senior, English, Writing, or Secondary Education major.

 ENG 181: TOPICS IN LITERACY STUDIES, 3 credit hrs.